11 Ecommerce Marketing Trends of 2022

 That’s why 30% of consumers are more likely to buy products that have been recommended by a non-celebrity influencer.

 Influencer marketing is continuing to trend upward.
 In fact, this search term has grown by more than 1,500% over the past three years.
 63% of businesses are planning to increase their influencer marketing budgets this year.
-As a whole, the influencer marketing industry will reach $10 billion by 2020.

 Let’s continue our discussion about social media and its impact on ecommerce.